LearnOnDemandSystems/docs/tms/end-user-student-faqs/basics/upcoming-events-link.md

+---
+title: "What is the Upcoming Events link?"
+isPublished: true
+---

 # What is the Upcoming Events link?

 Several navigation links can be found at the top of every page in the TMS.
 One of the links you may see is for **Upcoming Events**; this may also be labeled as **Events** or **Schedule**.